longysss/longysss.github.io/_pages/about.md

 I obtained my M.S degree at the School of Electronics and Communication Engineering, Guangzhou University (GZHU), supervised by Prof. [Dong Tang](https://ece.gzhu.edu.cn/info/1087/1072.htm).

 My research is primarily centered around **UAV communication，semantic communication, age of information (AoI) and optimization-driven deep reinforcement learning (DRL)**.
-Our key objective is to explore <font color=green>"how to adjust communication strategies to support real-time services in dynamic networks"</font>, and <font color=green>"how cooperative-UAV mechanisms improve the performance and the anti-interference ability of networks"</font>.
+The key objective is to explore <font color=green>"how to adjust communication strategies to support real-time services in dynamic networks"</font>, and <font color=green>"how cooperative-UAV mechanisms improve the performance and the anti-interference ability of networks"</font>.
 This involves exploring the integration of various networking methodologies:

-1. AI for Network:
+1. UAV communication:
-   - Generative artificial intelligence and network optimization
+   - UAV-assisted information freshness optimization
-   - Reinforcement learning and its applications in computer networking systems
+   - Deep reinforcement learning and its applications in UAV cooperation
+   - Trajectory planning and scheduling strategy optimization

+2. Semantic communication:
+   - Age of semantic communication
+   - Information value in semantic communication
-   - AI-enabled semantic communications
+   - Deep reinforcement learning-driven semantic communication
-   - Human-centric AI for user-centric network design

-2. Network for AI:
-   - Distributed training and inference of large AI models
-   - Next-generation wireless transmission technologies
-   - Edge intelligence

-> **<span style="color: red; background-color: yellow;">
-I have multiple openings for PhD students, postdoctoral researchers, visiting students, and interns.
-Please find [more details here](https://hongyangdu.github.io/nice/).
-</span>**

----

 News
 ======